The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: skiplist basics

 \subsubsection{The Delete Operation}

-The delete operation is similar to the insert operation.
-When the search key is found, pointers are modified to reflect the deletion, as illustrated in Figure~\ref{fig:skiplist_delete}.
-If the delete key is 15, the forward pointer of its predecessor, i.e., Node 12 needs to be modified and the resulting node is shown in Figure~\ref{fig:skiplist_after_delete}.
+Delete is similar to insert.
+When the search key is found (the double dashed red line in Figure~\ref{fig:skiplist_delete}), pointers are modified to reflect the delete, as in Figure~\ref{fig:skiplist_delete} bottom level.
+If the delete key is 15, the forward pointer of its predecessor, i.e., Node 12, is modified in the bottom level, i.e., Level-1, to point to the successor of Node 15, which is Node 21.